Online DDL improves several aspects of MySQL operation:

 Instant operations only modify metadata in the data dictionary.
-No metadata locks are taken on the table, and table data is unaffected, making operations instantaneous.
-Concurrent DML is unaffected.
+An exclusive metadata lock on the table may be taken briefly during the execution phase of the operation.
+Table data is unaffected, making operations instantaneous.
+Concurrent DML is permitted.

 Online operations avoid the disk I/O and CPU cycles associated with the table-copy method, which minimizes overall load on the database.
 Minimizing load helps maintain good performance and high throughput during the DDL operation.

 Online operations read less data into the buffer pool than table-copy operations, which reduces purging of frequently accessed data from memory.
 Purging of frequently accessed data can cause a temporary performance dip after a DDL operation.